dcf21/pi-gazing/src/pythonModules/docs/api-internal.rst

 response to search, if you are extending the server and need to iterate over all files or all events these generators allow you to do so in an efficient manner.

-.. automodule:: meteorpi_fdb.generators
+.. automodule:: meteorpi_db.generators
     :members:

-.. automodule:: meteorpi_fdb.sql_builder
+.. automodule:: meteorpi_db.sql_builder
     :members: